bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - These pair should be used to join:

-  - Two verbs
+  - Two VERBS
-  - Two nouns,
+  - Two NOUNS,
-  - Two clauses,
+  - Two CLAUSES,
-  - Two describing words (adjectives)
+  - Two describing WORDS (ADJECTIVES)

 - INCORRECT
 - We can `either` "buy the house" `or` "the yatch" with the inheritance.